forwardemail/forwardemail.net/app/views/faq/index.md

 We use MX and <strong class="notranslate">TXT</strong> record verification, therefore if you add this service's respective MX and <strong class="notranslate">TXT</strong> records, then you're registered.
 If you remove them, then you're unregistered.
 You have ownership of your domain and DNS management, so if someone has access to that then that's a problem.

-### How do I increase my storage or outbound SMTP sending limit
+### How do I increase my storage or outbound SMTP sending limit {#how-do-i-increase-my-storage-or-outbound-smtp-sending-limit}

 Go to <a href="/my-account/billing" target="_blank" rel="noopener noreferrer">My Account → Billing</a> and scroll to the **Add-ons** section, which has two request forms: